 - Standard Work

 The mapping process for each division will consist of two stages.
-The first stage is to identify the current state, including capabilities, constraints and material flow.
-Stage two consists of identifying resources, efforts and strategies to move from the current state to an improved future state.
+The first stage identifies the current state, including capabilities, constraints, and material flow.
+Stage two consists of identifying resources, efforts, and strategies to move from the current state to an improved future state.

-Current state mapping identifies all activities (both value-added and non value-added) currently required to transform raw materials into finished goods.
-In most cases, it relies on a Push System, based on scheduling and forecasts.
+Current State VSM: Current state mapping identifies all activities (both value-added and non-value-added) currently required to transform raw materials into finished goods.
+In most cases, it relies on a Push System based on scheduling and forecasts.
 Current State VSM:

 - Analyzes current situation

 - Shows a linkage between material flow and information flow

 - Identifies “waste” or non-value-added activities

 - Forms the basis of a future implementation plan (Future State VSM)